2018 Recipient – Rupa Radhakrishnan, MBBS, MS

 To apply, candidates must email the following materials as attachments to firstname.lastname@example.org by the deadline:

-- A cover page from the applicant stating his/her name,
+- Cover page from the applicant stating his/her name,

 address, phone and fax numbers, and email address, for use by the ARRS

-- A curriculum vitae including details of any other current or pending salary
+- Curriculum vitae including details of any other current or pending salary

-- Present interests in a specific area related to radiological
+- Summary of the applicant's qualifications, present interests in a specific area related to radiological

 objectives or aspirations as they may relate to his/her future career

-- An estimated budget covering the Scholar's program over the one- or
+- Budget: An estimated budget covering the Scholar's program over the one- or

 two-year period.
 A simple balance sheet should include: